qubic/qubic-cli/README.md

 		Buy the qcap. <AMOUNT_OF_QCAP> - the amount of Qcap that want to buy, <PRICE_OF_QCAP> - the price of Qcap for one Qcap -qvaulttransfersharemanagementrights <TOKEN_ISSUER> <TOKEN_NAME> <NUMBER_OF_TOKEN> <NEWMANAGING_CONTRACT_INDEX>
 		Transfer the share management right to the <NEWMANAGING_CONTRACT_INDEX>
-	-qvaultsubmitmuslimid
-		Set your account as muslim id in the Qvault SC -qvaultcancelmuslimid
-		Cancel your account from muslim id in the Qvault SC -qvaultgetdata
+	-qvaultgetdata
 		Getting the state variables from the SC -qvaultgetstakedamountandvotingpower <IDENTITY>